Russia's parliament rushes through bill boosting banking capital

 The state had already provided additional capital to banks including VTB (VTBR.MM) earlier this year.

-In 2008/09, the state banks VTB and Russian Agricultural Bank (Rosselkhozbank), both of which are now subject to Western sanctions, were helped by a similar recapitalisation programme, along with private banks such as Alfa Bank.
+In 2008/09, the state banks VTB and Russian Agricultural Bank (Rosselkhozbank), both of which are now subject to Western sanctions, were helped by a similar recapitalization program, along with private banks such as Alfa Bank.

 The head of the State Duma's financial markets committee said Russia's top lender, Sberbank (SBER.MM), would not receive capital under the measures, but could receive additional capital directly from the central bank if needed.